sfu/canvas-spaces/README.md

 Form Params:

-    name (string) - Name of the group. leader_id (int) - Canvas id of the leader of the group. join_type (string) - Determines how users can join group.
-Value is: 'free_to_join', 'request' or 'invite_only'. desc (string) - Description of the group.
+    name (string) - Name of the group. description (string, required) - Description of the group. leader_id (int) - Canvas id of the leader of the group. join_type (string) - Determines how users can join group.
+Value is: 'free_to_join', 'request' or 'invite_only'.

 Returns: